leev75/pfe-tsla-sentiment/README.md

 ## Citation

-If you use this work, please cite the accompanying thesis (Khelil Dhiaeddine, University of Blida 1, supervised by Nesrine Lahiani).
+If you use this work, please cite the accompanying report (Khelil Dhiaeddine, University of Blida 1, supervised by Nesrine Lahiani).